medalith2590/sql-learning-journey/README.md

 Marketing

 Problem:
-The company wants to send a promotional email to every customer.
+Marketing wants to send a promotional email to every customer.
+The email should start with the customer's first name and will be sent to their email address.

 My analysis:
 I need customer information.
 The customer table contains email addresses.
-I only need the first name, last name and email.
+I only need the first name and email.

 */

-SELECT
-    first_name,
-    last_name,
-    email
+SELECT first_name, email
 FROM customer;